Skip to navigation Skip to content

 • evidence of the care recipient's incapacity at the time of the gift (doctor's report or Aged Care Assessment Team/Aged Care Assessment Service results)

-Note: if a care recipient claims to be in financial hardship as a result of ‘misappropriation of funds,’ they need to provide a letter of evidence form their solicitor to demonstrate that proceedings have begun to attempt to recover the funds.
+Note: if a care recipient claims to be in financial hardship because of 'misappropriation of funds', they need to provide a letter of evidence form their solicitor to demonstrate that proceedings have begun to attempt to recover the funds.
 This may not necessarily result in the care recipient and/or the perpetrator having to attend court.
-The funds that were misappropriated must also have been part of the assets that was included in the original aged care means assessment.

 Eligible care recipients have the option to obtain free legal assistance and grants via Legal Aid.
 Eligibility for this service is dependent upon meeting a means test criteria.
 If the care recipient does not qualify for the service, then they may not be deemed to be in financial hardship and therefore ineligible for free legal assistance.